Rock 'n India: 2010

 The headliners for Rock 'n India 2010 were the Backstreet Boys, Richard Marx, Jayce Lewis, Prime Circle.

 2011

 Rock 'n India 2011 took place in Bangalore on 30 October and was headlined by Metallica, supported by Biffy Clyro.
 This was Metallica's first performance in India.
 The Indian bands Guillotine and Inner Sanctum also performed.
 Attendance for the event was reported at around 29,000.
-Earlier it had been reported that the 2011 Rock 'n India would be cancelled.